VariantSync/Vatras/README.md

   - [VariabilityLanguage.lagda.md](src/Framework/VariabilityLanguage.lagda.md) defines variability languages and their denotational semantics.
   - Soundness and completeness are defined in the [Properties](src/Framework/Properties) sub-directory.
   - Definitions for expressiveness and configuration equivalence are in the [Relation](src/Framework/Relation) sub-directory.
-  - Theorems for proofs for free (Section 4.4) are within the [Proof](src/Framework/Proof) sub-directory, including several more interesting theorems, which did not fit into the paper.
+  - Theorems for proofs for free (Section 4.4) are within the [Proof](src/Framework/Proof) sub-directory, including several additional interesting theorems, which did not fit into the paper.
 - [src/Lang](src/Lang) contains definitions of particular variability languages (Section 3).
 - [src/Translation/LanguageMap.lagda.md](src/Translation/LanguageMap.lagda.md) contains an overview of our case study (Section 5) to compare existing variability languages.
 The compilers can be found in the [src/Translation/Lang](src/Translation/Lang) sub-directory.
 - [src/Data/IndexedSet.lagda.md](src/Data/IndexedSet.lagda.md) implements the theory of indexed sets with various operators and equational reasoning.
 - [src/Test/Experiments/RoundTrip.agda](src/Test/Experiments/RoundTrip.agda) implements the round-trip for our demo, including our sandwich running example.
 This file may serve as an entry point and example on how to run the compilers implemented in the library.
+- [src/Show/Lines.agda](src/Show/Lines.agda) implements a small pretty-printer, which we use for the demo's output.

+### Tutorials

+To extend or reuse the library, we offer a range of tutorials in the [Tutorials module](src/Tutorial).
+These tutorials are literate Agda files with holes for you to fill in.
+Hence, when trying the tutorials you can directly check your definitions to be type-correct with Agda in a suitable editor (e.g., Emacs of VS Code) and you can navigate the framework.
+The tutorials might also serve as copy-and-paste-templates for new definitions.

+- [The New Language Tutorial](src/Tutorial/NewLanguage.lagda.md) explains how to define a new variability language, including syntax, semantics, and configuration.
+- [TODO] and compare it to existing ones, in the , a literate Agda file in which you can test your extensions immediately.

 ### Documentation

-### Explain how to adapt the artifact to new inputs or new use cases.

-#### Adding new languages

-Our library's primary purpose is to determine and compare the (semantic) expressive power of variability languages based.
-The library comes with a range of languages already defined (Section 3 in our paper), as well as comparisons between all of those (Section 5 in our paper).
-We explain how to add a new language and compare it to existing ones, in the [New Language Tutorial](src/Tutorial/NewLanguage.lagda.md), a literate Agda file in which you can test your extensions immediately.

-#### Adapting the demo
+The code base is documented thoroughly.
+For some of the crucial files or proof steps, we use literate Agda (mostly markdown) to explain proofs step-by-step.

+### Changing the Demo Input

 To adapt the demo, you can implement your own experiments and add them to the list of experiments to run at the top of the [Main](src/Main.agda) file.
 If you simply want to change the inputs of existing experiments, you can change the list of inputs for each experiment in the list of experiments as well.